 UNESCO was the first organisation to request my expertise when I left Freemuse.
 I have since then co-developed with my colleague Sara Whyatt, formerly of PEN International, training modules on artistic freedom for UNESCO within the framework of the 2005 UNESCO Convention as well as writing reports for clients such as Hildesheim University and the Swedish Arts Council.

-I enjoy particularly running training courses, moderating panels as well as doing key note speeches.
+I enjoy particularly running training courses, moderating panels as well as doing keynote speeches.

 Here are some excerpts of my past work:

 In 2012 I initiated, co-developed and produced the world’s first ever conference on artistic freedom “All that is banned is desired.”
-The same year I was contracted by the UN Special Rapporteur in the field of Cultural Rights, Ms Farida Shaheed as expert consultant to write a background research report on artistic freedom to qualify the development of the first ever UN report addressing the rights to artistic freedom and creativity.
+The same year I was contracted by the UN Special Rapporteur in the field of Cultural Rights, Ms. Farida Shaheed as expert consultant to write a background research report on artistic freedom to qualify the development of the first ever UN report addressing the right to artistic freedom and creativity.

 Three years later I wrote the chapter on artistic freedom for The UNESCO 2015 Global Report “Re|Shaping Cultural Policies" and developed with UNESCO and my colleague, Sara Whyatt, the monitoring system on artistic freedom for the 2005 UNESCO Convention.

 The two documents are now the key global references to the understanding of the rights to freedom of artistic expression.